mvdmakesthings/fastapi-bootstrap/README.md

 This ensures zero-downtime deployments and easy rollbacks if issues are detected.

-For a detailed architecture diagram and explanation of the deployment process, see the [infrastructure documentation](docs/infrastructure.md#deployment-flow).
+For a detailed architecture diagram and explanation of the deployment process, see the [infrastructure documentation](docs/infrastructure.md#deployment-flow) and the [blue-green deployment documentation](docs/blue-green-deployment.md).

 ## Multi-Environment Configuration